Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Supplementary Materials: Proofs of Lemmas and Theorems

-\begin{thm} Under $H_1(S^T)$, where $S^T$ is a $t$-element subset of covariate profiles and for each element the true potential outcome distributions are unequal, $\exists~\nu,\delta > 1$ such that if the observed effect (as measured by $\omega$) across these covariate profiles is $\nu-homogeneous$ and $\frac{\delta}{\eta}-strong$, then $S^{\ast} = S^T$. \end{thm} \begin{proof}
+\ignore{ \begin{thm} Under $H_1(S^T)$, where $S^T$ is a $t$-element subset of covariate profiles and for each element the true potential outcome distributions are unequal, $\exists~\nu,\delta > 1$ such that if the observed effect (as measured by $\omega$) across these covariate profiles is $\nu-homogeneous$ and $\frac{\delta}{\eta}-strong$, then $S^{\ast} = S^T$. \end{thm} \begin{proof}

-\end{proof}
+\end{proof} }

-It follows from the above corollaries that 2-homogeneity and $\frac{2}{\eta}$-strength are sufficient for $S^\ast = S^T$ with respect to $F^{NA}$; to $F^{BJ}$, under some conditions; and to the other score functions described above, by Lemma \ref{lem:na_transform_max}. \end{appendices}
+It follows from the above corollaries that 2-homogeneity and $\frac{2}{\eta}$-strength are sufficient for $S^\ast = S^T$ with respect to $F^{NA}$; to $F^{BJ}$, under some conditions; and to the other score functions described above, by Proposition~\ref{prop:na_transform_max}.